For as long as I can remember,

 That place kept me busy and focused on the future in times of pure chaos and grief.

-I followed on with art and fashion, I moved to East London, I lived in shared houses and shared flat with caving ceilings and flooded rooms, I worked for high street suppliers and soho tailors, I went to Los Angeles, I went to Bangladesh, I drank $30 cocktails and ate with factory workers on the half built floors with no tables.
-It was a ride, all the people in all the places were magical.
-We humans are gorgeous and emotionally complicated creatures.
+I followed on with art and fashion, I moved to East London, I lived in shared houses and shared flats, dancing and climbing, strategising and burning all the candles at all the ends.
+I worked for high street suppliers and soho tailors, I went to Los Angeles, I went to Bangladesh, I drank $30 cocktails on rooftops and ate with factory workers in half built spaces with no tables.
+It was a ride, all the people in all the places were incredible in their own right.

-I was ready to leave fashion; lost, but ready, when I was taken in as a junior designer at Vivienne Westwood, where I would finally start my education.
-I learnt here what it is to be expressive as a human being, to exist in celebration of difference, in conflict, in harmony and in truth.
+I was ready to leave fashion; lost, but ready, when I was taken on as a junior designer at Vivienne Westwood, where a true education began.
+I learnt here what it is to exist in celebration of difference, in conflict, in harmony and in truth.
 I learnt what it is to be brutally honest with each other, and then to be humble and listen.

 I learnt about the power of the clothing we wrap our bodies in, an experience I had been searching for since I first started dressing up and drawing outfits.
 I learnt about how every element in every product has an impact, that the choices made about those elements have the power to change lives.